 We can all identify the poor soul who spends every Friday (or worse, every Sunday) building reports to deliver to management and/or customers.
 That’s a person-day a week wasted - and again if the number of customers doubles, then this time sink will double too.
 And even if you can afford the waste, retrospectively compiling reports to explain how badly you screwed-up last week is just a very old-fashioned way to run a business in the 2020s.

 With DevicePilot you build your reports and then they are live, up-to-the-minute, always, for anyone to look at - whether on an office all-hands display, or an operations dashboard, or for a customer to see for themselves.
 Live reports can even be a feature that customers may pay extra for.
 You can still “tear off” a PDF copy as a record, if you really insist.

-To explore how Service Monitoring can improve your bottom line, contact us today.
+To explore how Service Management can improve your bottom line, contact us today.

-Now read part 3 of this series to explore how Service Monitoring can accelerate the growth of your company.
+Now read part 3 of this series to explore how Service Management can accelerate the growth of your company.